amritsingh65/randomNumberGenerator/README.md

 ### Necessary tools for running the project.

-1. JAVA 8 or higher installed on the machine. - I recommend <b>JAVA-11</b>
+1. JAVA 8 or higher version installed on the machine. - Recommended <b>JAVA-11</b>

 2. <b>Git and Maven</b> installed on the system.